-Within your Linux or macOS system, there’s a file called “sudoers” which controls the deepest levels of your permissions system.
+Within your Linux system, there is a file called “sudoers”.
+This is a text file that controls the deepest levels of your permission system.
 It permits or denies users from gaining super-user access and holds some special preferences for sudo.

 What is the sudoers file?

-When you first install Linux (or macOS), the first and default user will be auto-added to the sudoers file so it can run administrative tasks with the
+When you first install a Linux system such as Ubuntu, the installer will automatically add the first user to the sudoers file.
+This is so that you can immediately run administrative tasks with the

 How can I edit sudoers?